This post was most recently updated on August 27th, 2020.Reading Time: 4 minutes.

 - Find the “List separator” and change it to your preferred delimiter such as a pipe (“|”).

-- Click OK -> OK -> exit Control Panel
+- Click OK -> OK -> exit Control Panel, after which you can proceed to actually exporting the file!

 - Change the ‘Save as type’ to ‘CSV (Comma delimited)(*.csv)’

-- Change the name and file extension if you want, by default stays as csv even though a different delimiter
+- Change the name and file extension if you want, by default it stays as csv even if you’re using a different delimiter.

 - Click Save -> OK -> Yes